Windows Container Version Compatibility

 32m 11s 139 kubelet, 38519acs9011 spec.containers{fabrikamfiberweb} Warning BackOff Back-off restarting failed container

-In this case, there are two Windows nodes running different versions:
+In the following example, two Windows nodes are running different versions:

 $ kubectl get node